dodyw/aleyya-chatbot-ios/README.md

 1. Clone the repository
 2. Open the project in Xcode
 3. Obtain an API key from [OpenRouter](https://openrouter.ai/)
+4. Update the Info.plist file:
+   - Right-click on Info.plist in the Xcode project navigator
+   - Select "Open As" > "Source Code"
-4. Add the following keys to your Info.plist file:
+   - Add the following keys and descriptions inside the `<dict>` tag:
+     ```xml
+     <key>NSPhotoLibraryUsageDescription</key>
-   - `NSPhotoLibraryUsageDescription`: "Aleyya needs access to your photo library to upload images for AI analysis."
+     <string>Aleyya needs access to your photo library to upload images for AI analysis.</string>
+     <key>NSCameraUsageDescription</key>
-   - `NSCameraUsageDescription`: "Aleyya needs access to your camera to take photos for AI analysis."
+     <string>Aleyya needs access to your camera to take photos for AI analysis.</string>
+     ```
 5. Run the app and input your API key in the settings

 ## Usage

+1. Launch the app and go to Settings to input your OpenRouter API key
-1. Select your preferred AI model
+2. Return to the main chat screen and select your preferred AI model
-2. Type a message or upload an image (for supported models)
+3. Type a message or upload an image (for supported models)
    - To upload an image, grant the app permission to access your photo library or camera when prompted
+   - Images larger than 512x512 pixels will be automatically resized
-3. Receive AI-generated responses
+4. Send your message and receive AI-generated responses
-4. Switch models or start a new chat as needed
+5. Switch models or start a new chat as needed

 ## Developer